 Mess around with a few more simple calculations, then move on to the next section.

-Both R and R Studio can also be installed on your own computer, and you may need to do this outside of this course.
+Both R and R Studio can also be installed on your computer, and you may need to do this outside of this course.
 However, it will not be required for this course.

 First we will set up an R Project